aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 You can choose between `startEnd` - which gets you a single measure with the duration of the whole dispatch queue - or `all`, which will log, besides the total duration, all single marks after every middleware and the actual dispatching.

-Measure will be only logged for successful next states, so if an action or middleware aborts due to returning `false` or throws an error nothing gets logged.
+Measures will only be logged for successful next states, so if an action or middleware aborts due to returning `false` or throwing an error, nothing gets logged.

 ## Debugging with the Redux DevTools extension

 If you've ever worked with Redux then you know for sure about the [Redux Devtools browser extension](https://github.com/zalmoxisus/redux-devtools-extension).
 It's a fantastic way to record and replay the states of your applications walkthrough.
-For each step you get detailed information about your state at that time.
+For each step, you get detailed information about your state at that time.
 This can tremendously help to debug states and replicate issues more easily.

 There are tons of [great articles](https://codeburst.io/redux-devtools-for-dummies-74566c597d7) to get you started.
 Head over to [DevTools browser extension page](https://github.com/zalmoxisus/redux-devtools-extension) for instructions on how to install the extension, start your Aurelia Store plugin project and see how it works.

 ## Defining custom LogLevels

 For various features, Aurelia store does create log statements if turned on.
 E.g the dispatch info of the currently dispatched action will log on info level by default.
-Combining multiple of those features, might be very distracting in your console window.
+Combining multiple of those features might be very distracting in your console window.
 As such you can define the log level to be used per feature in the plugins setup options.
-In the following example we'd like to have the logLevel for the dispatchAction info set to `debug` instead of the default `info` level.
+In the following example, we'd like to have the `logLevel` for the dispatchAction info set to `debug` instead of the default `info` level.

 <code-listing heading="Dispatch logs to console.debug">
   <source-code lang="TypeScript">